boy-who-cried-wolf/defit-code-challenge/README.md

 - Firebase configuration
 - API keys

-## 🚀 Deployment

-The project can be deployed on Render.com using the provided `render.yaml` configuration:

-1. Push your code to GitHub
-2. Create a new account on [Render.com](https://render.com)
-3. Click "New +" and select "Blueprint"
-4. Connect your GitHub repository
-5. Configure environment variables in Render dashboard
-6. Deploy both frontend and backend services

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.